Skip Navigation

 • Original Short Film: Documentary or artistic film no longer than 30 minutes in length.

-In previous year’s competitions, the most successful entries have been those that are intentionally designed to be experienced digitally, and that utilize sound and/or visual design compellingly to engage the audience.
+In previous years' competitions, the most successful entries have been those that are intentionally designed for the chosen format, whether that is digital or analog, and that utilize sound and/or visual design compellingly to engage the audience.
 These entries have typically blended creative elements or approaches (for example, storytelling, prose, or poetry) with a clear and well-researched connection to a topic or issue of public interest.

 Submissions